 Our most material trademark asset is the registered trademark "GoodRx."
 Our trademarks are valuable assets that support our brand and consumers' perception of our offerings.
 We also hold the rights to the "goodrx.com" internet domain name, which are subject to internet regulatory bodies and trademark and other related laws of each applicable jurisdiction.
 If we are unable to protect our trademarks or domain names in the United States or in other jurisdictions in which we may ultimately operate, our brand recognition and reputation would suffer, we would incur significant re-branding expenses and our operating results could be adversely impacted.
 As of December 31, 2022, we owned four issued patents and three pending patent applications in the United States.
 One issued patent relates to our ability to combine prices from multiple PBMs together in a single consumer interface.
 Our issued patents begin expiring in 2034, excluding any patent term adjustment.
 Our issued patents and those that may be issued in the future may not provide us with competitive advantages, may be of limited territorial reach and may be held invalid or unenforceable if successfully challenged by third parties, and our patent applications may never be issued.
-Even if issued, there can be no assurance that these patents will adequately protect our intellectual property or survive a legal challenge, as the legal standards relating to the validity, enforceability and scope of protection of patent and other intellectual property rights are uncertain.
+Even if issued, there can be no assurance that these patents will adequately protect our intellectual property rights are uncertain.
 Our limited patent protection may restrict our ability to protect our technologies and processes from competition.
 It is also possible that third parties, including our competitors, may obtain patents relating to technologies that overlap or compete with our technology.
-If third parties obtain patent protection with respect to such technologies, they may assert that our technology infringes their patents and seek to charge us a licensing fee or otherwise preclude the use of our technology.
+If third parties obtain patents protection with respect to such technologies, they may assert that our technology infringes their patents and seek to charge us a licensing fee or otherwise preclude the use of our technology.

 In order to protect our intellectual property rights, we may be required to spend significant resources to monitor and protect these rights.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
 Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming and distracting to management and could result in the impairment or loss of portions of our intellectual property.
 Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights.
 Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay the introduction and implementation of new technologies, result in our substituting inferior or more costly technologies into our software or injure our reputation.
 We will not be able to protect our intellectual property if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
-Moreover, policing unauthorized use of our technologies, trade secrets and intellectual property may be difficult, expensive and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
+Moreover, policing unauthorized use of our technologies, trade secrets and intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
 If we fail to meaningfully establish, maintain, protect and enforce our intellectual property and proprietary rights, our business, financial condition and results of operations could be adversely affected.